-Network construction needs should be guided by similar
+Network construction needs should be guided by similar logic

+There are two basic OSP fiber networks; point-to-point and point-to-multipoint.
 There are also cable types that simply make better sense in each situation.

 CLICK TO TWEET: A great debate?
 ADSS vs. lashed fiber.